RadEdje/100_Days_of_ML_Code/log.md

 Link to work: https://radhorizon.com/SITES/RadLense/index3.html

 Day 2: July 9, 2018

 Progress, still stuck with WebRTC for iOS safari 11.
 Can't initiate the camera for the app.
 Been trying to figure it out since yesterday.
 Taking a break on that and reviewing YOLO and YOLO2 by watching SIRAJ's vid at https://www.youtube.com/watch?v=4eIBisqx9_g
 I wonder if tensorflow.js is now fast enough to do this on the web?

+UPDATE: web app now working on iOS!
+Yahoo.... though though still not working on android 5 and lower (can't seem to get over the performance cliff....).
+Working mostly on android 7-8.
+Will work on UX and possible ideas of DICOM support.